kontainapp/km-releases/GettingStarted.md

 * Link existing object files into a musl-libc based executable (like you would do for Alpine containers)
 * Link existing object files into a Kontain runtime-based executable

-We recommend statically linked executable (dynamic linking is supported but requires payload access to shared libraries , so we will leave it outside of this short into).
+We recommend statically linked executable (dynamic linking is supported but requires payload access to shared libraries, so we will leave it outside of this short intro).

 Kontain provides a convenience wrappers (`kontain-gcc` and `kontain-g++`) to simplify linking - these tools are just shell wrapper to provide all proper flags to gcc/g++/ld.
 You can use them as a replacement for gcc/g++ during a product build, or just for linking.